skysider/pwndocker/README.md

 ### ChangeLog

 #### 2026-03-10
-update software, remove inner libc and idaserver
+update software, remove inner libc and ida linux_server

 #### 2025-09-14
 update base image to ubuntu 22.04 and update `pwntools` version to 4.14.1